-The following text is taken directly from the Open MPI README file on the Subversion development trunk.
+The following text is taken directly from the Open MPI README file in the development branch.

 Open MPI Version Numbers and Binary Compatibility

 Open MPI has two sets of version numbers that are likely of interest

 Both are predicated on Open MPI's definition of "backwards

 NOTE: The version numbering conventions were changed with the release